georgetyler/metrics-code/README.md

 Current examples are:

 #### Research writing
-- 2nd-year Economic Data Analysis project; received a high first and in top 10% of year. **Written in LateX; includes .tex file.**
+- 2nd-year Economic Data Analysis project; received a high first and in top 10% of year (.tex, .pdf).
 - Development Microeconomics Research Proposal -- Low-Fee Private Schools and Education
-- An exploration of the epistomological basis of Randomised Controlled Trials
+- An exploration of the external and internal validity of Randomised Controlled Trials

 #### Stata code
-- Worksheet code for 4th-year Development Economics assignment; achieved highest possible mark.
-Includes LaTeX integration.
+- Worksheet code for postgraduate Development Economics assignment.

 #### Python code
 - 2nd-year Economic Data Analysis project re-written using `pandas` and `statsmodels` _(in progress)_.
-- 1st-year computing project demonstrating knowledge of Python basics.
+- 1st-year computing project, implementing search algorithms.